MathyouMB/website/src/content/articles/you-need-domain-expertise-to-get-hired.md

 In software, it’s the same.
 You’ll find engineers who focus on payments, identity management, developer tooling, etc. Each domain has its own patterns, jargon, and gotchas.

-It's worth noting that as a software engineer, **you likely won't specialize in just one domain** — you might even have to operate across multiple domains on the same team.
+It's worth noting that as a software engineer, **you likely won't specialize in just one domain**, you might even have to operate across multiple domains on the same team.

 Each domain is essentially a different system design problem, and as you gain experience, you’ll likely work in multiple domains over time.